EDSE - Education - Secondary

 Prerequisite: 9 units in the Minor subject area; pre/corequisites: EDU 100 or 300, EDU 210, and EDU 211.
 Note: EDSE 348 is not open to first year students or students whose Major is Physical Education.

-Prerequisites: 9 units in the Major subject area, EDPY 304, EDU 100/300, 210, and 211.
+This course examines the integration of theory, research, and practice in secondary school science education.
+Students will learn from immersive in-class experiences, engage in small group discussions, and practice strategies to build emerging teaching competencies.
+Prerequisites: 9 units in the Major subject area, EDPY 302, EDFX 200, EDU 210, and EDU 211.
 Corequisite: Courses in the Introductory Professional Term (IPT) for the Secondary Education Route.
-Successful completion of the on-campus portion of the IPT is expected prior to being granted permission to continue into EDFX 350.
-Note: Not open to first year students.
+Successful completion of the on-campus portion of the IPT is required prior to being granted permission to continue into EDFX 350.
 Students may only receive credit for one of EDSE 352, EDSE 355, EDSE 360, or EDSE 364.

 Prerequisite: 9 units in the Minor subject area; pre/corequisites: EDU 100 or 300, EDU 210, and EDU 211.
 Note: EDSE 356 is not open to first year students or students whose Major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
 Students may only receive credit for one of EDSE 353, EDSE 356, EDSE 361, or EDSE 366.